scds/text-analysis-2/tuning.md

 <hr />

+### **5.1.** Remove stopwords from SpaCy's default list

-**5.1.** You can remove stopword from SpaCy's list by including the code below in your ner.py script after the NLP pipeline is instantiated (ensure that you wrap the term in quotation marks to indicate a string literal, or text that is to be treated as text and not as code).
+You can remove stopwords from SpaCy's list by including the code below in your ner.py script after the NLP pipeline is instantiated (ensure that you wrap the term in quotation marks to indicate a string literal, or text that is to be treated as text and not as code).
 Alternatively, type the code directly in the console if you have already run the ner.py script at least once, creating the `nlp` variable referred to in the command:

 ```
 nlp.Defaults.stop_words -= {"again", "anyhow"}